 You will also see a lot of North London's biggest park Hampstead Heath.
 I found the exact bench that Dench and Blanchett sat on and enjoyed the view over London's City when they needed a break from teaching.
 Splendid indeed!

 Sheba and Barbara on their favourite bench in Hampstead Heath. © 20th Century Fox

-Me at the original setting of 'Notes on a Scandal', complete with couple on the bench and great views over London! © Sonja Irani / filmfantravel.com
+Me at Parliament Hill, one of the film locations seen in "Notes on a Scandal", complete with couple on the bench and great views over London! © Sonja Irani / filmfantravel.com